STUDENT HANDBOOK TABLE OF CONTENTS

 Graduates of the J.D./M.S.W. program are prepared for careers as social service administrators, juvenile court representatives, family court judicial personnel, mediators, public policy officials, guardian ad litems, family law attorneys and child support enforcement administrators.
 Students will participate in both legal and social work internships.
 Applicants must take the Graduate Record Examination (GRE).
 The degree requires 76 law school credits.

-Persons in good standing at a law school approved by the ABA may be admitted to UGA as visiting students.
+Persons in good standing at a law school approved by the ABA may be admitted to the Law School as visiting students.
 Admission is granted for one academic term at a time.
-UGA students seeking visiting status at other law schools must obtain permission from the Associate Dean for Academic Affairs.
-Petitions to be a visiting student elsewhere must include an explanation of the reasons for the petition.
+Law School students seeking visiting status at other law schools must obtain permission from the Associate Dean for Academic Affairs.
+Petitions to be a visiting student elsewhere must include an explanation of the reasons for the visit.

 Georgia Law at Oxford